Psychoanalysis and Psychotherapy for Individuals

 My approach involves careful and considerate listening, a kind of listening that is mostly not found in everyday communication.
 You will be encouraged to free associate, that is, to speak freely with as little censorship as possible while paying attention to memories, fantasies, dreams, and whatever else comes to mind.
 Listening together to what you say about your own life allows for us to have a very different conversation, creating the space for you to explore often overlooked or unconscious parts of your experience, parts that may be underlying the distress that has brought you to therapy.
 Psychoanalysis and psychodynamic psychotherapy allow for speaking what was priorly unspeakable, effecting insight, change, and relief from symptoms.

 I support a diverse range of people dealing with emotional, transitional, and relational difficulties.
 I have worked with professionals and academics, those in creative and educational fields, college and university students, and members of the LGBTQ community.
-My training and clinical background has been in language and rhetoric, counselling psychology, psychoanalysis, psychodynamic psychotherapy, and community mental health.
+My education and clinical background is in language and rhetoric, counselling psychology, psychoanalysis, psychodynamic psychotherapy, and community mental health.
 I am also informed by attachment theory, existential therapy, and trauma studies.

 • Alcohol Use